How values-based leadership builds trust with teams & coworkers

 Without trust in and from leadership, organizations cannot thrive.

-As women in leadership, we often feel the need to be guarded or wary given our past experiences and the standards we’ve been held to.
+For women in leadership, they may often feel the need to be guarded or wary given their past experiences and the standards they’ve been held to.
 Naturally, this can make it seem like trust is difficult to build.
-But the reality is that we can maintain our boundaries while at the same time building trust, if we practice values-based leadership.
+But the reality is that they can maintain boundaries while at the same time building trust by practicing values-based leadership.

 With trust, all things are possible